 Tone Vays, a trader and crypto analyst, has a pro-Bitcoin stance on this subject.
 Even if volatile, Vays considers it the greatest store of value in history, especially because of the ‘unconfiscability propriety.’
 Contrarily, gold can be ‘nationalized’ if the government decides so.

 The debate of Bitcoin vs. gold may never reach a single final conclusion.
 It is known that both ways of payment have an important role in the marketplace.
 Having each advantage and disadvantage that will appeal to different sorts of investors.

 Bitcoin offers the potential for high returns and diversification, but it comes at the cost of security.
 Where gold is regulated, it offers superior risk management when added to your portfolio, but it holds less promise in terms of returns.
 Furthermore, both options have ethical difficulties.

 Bitcoin is a challenger, is dynamic, and promising, but still has high volatility.
 It has a lot more to prove before being accepted worldwide.

 On the other hand, gold has proven itself.
 The world is accustomed to it and acknowledges its value.
-Gold finds many uses in industries and retains its value, even slightly increasing over long periods of time.
+Gold finds many uses in industries and retains its value, even slightly increasing over long periods.

-While Bitcoin is secured by the blockchain, gold is susceptible to the social-political environment and regulations.
-It’s really hard to move around with gold, especially crossing borders.
-You can’t legally buy anything with it and is hard to liquidate.
+While the blockchain secures Bitcoin, gold is susceptible to the social-political environment and regulations.
+It is tough to move around with gold, especially crossing borders.
+You cannot legally buy anything with it, and it is hard to liquidate.

-We can agree they are rather different, but Bitcoin and gold don’t have to eliminate each other.
+We can agree they are rather different, but Bitcoin and gold do not have to eliminate each other.
 Smart investors know they have to diversify their assets.
-Therefore, they can keep both gold and bitcoin in their portfolios, and have their assets gain value.
+Therefore, they can keep both gold and bitcoin in their portfolios and have their assets gain value.